Complexes from Complexes: Finite Element Complexes in Three Dimensions: Smooth Finite Element de Rham Complexes

+We would like to highlight that the complexes derived from the BGG framework typically encompass spaces that possess a slightly higher degree of smoothness.

-\section{Smooth finite element de Rham Complexes}
+\section{Smooth Finite Element de Rham Complexes}

 In this section we shall review the smooth finite element de Rham complexes developed in~\cite{Chen;Huang:2022FEMcomplex3D}.
-We construct finite element spaces with different smoothness at vertices, edges, and faces which is summarized as a smoothness vector $\boldsymbol r= (r^{\texttt{v}}, r^e, r^f)^{\intercal}$.
+We construct finite element spaces with different smoothness at vertices, edges, and faces which is characterized by a smoothness vector.